Siege of Tortosa (808–809)

 The siege of Tortosa was a military campaign by King Louis the Pious of Aquitaine in 808–809.
-It was part of a decade of intense activity by Louis against the Umayyad Emirate in the region of the lower Ebro.
+It was part of a decade of intense activity by Louis against the Umayyad Emirate of Córdoba in the region of the lower Ebro.
 The chronology of his campaigns, which must be worked out from both Latin and Arabic sources, is subject to different interpretations.

 The siege was begun in 808 by Ingobert, Louis arriving the following year with a larger army and siege train.
 The earliest reference to trebuchets in western Europe is made in connection with this siege.
 Louis failed to take Tortosa or force its surrender, but he may have received a formal submission before retiring to his own kingdom.
 The Arabic sources present him as defeated by a relieving force, while at least one Latin source suggests that the walls were in fact breached.

 Background and first siege

 The siege of Tortosa was part of a decade of intense activity by Louis against the Umayyads in the region of Catalonia.
 Following Louis's capture of Barcelona in 801, the southern boundary of Carolingian dominion was the river Llobregat, while the northern boundary of the Umayyads was the Ebro.
 The land between became a violent and depopulated frontier zone.
 Tortosa was the most important Umayyad fortification on this frontier and effectively the furthest Umayyad outpost in Catalonia.

 The chronology of Louis's campaigns is confusing and has led to different reconstructions.
 The Vita Hludovici, a Latin biography of Louis, describes three campaigns against Tortosa.
 The Muslim Arabic chroniclers Ibn ʿIdhārī and al-Maqqarī note two Carolingian attacks on Tortosa in the period AH 192–193 (807–809).
 The campaigns are also mentioned in Ibn Khaldūn's al-ʿIbar and Ibn Saʿīd's al-Mughrib.

 Louis first laid siege to Tortosa sometime between 802 and 807.
 This attack is not mentioned in the Muslim sources.
 During the campaign, Louis sent a detachment under Adhemar, Isembard, Bera and Borrell to raid across the Ebro and Cinca.
 Over the course of twenty days, they sacked Villa Rubea, ravaged the countryside and defeated a Muslim army before rejoining the main army, whereupon Louis lifted his siege and returned to Aquitaine.
 He does not appear to have seriously invested the city.
 There is no record of the use of siege engines.
 Tarragona was attacked and possibly even captured on this campaign.